FormidableLabs/victory-native-xl/website/docs/cartesian/cartesian-chart.md

 This prop accepts an _array_ of strings because the `CartesianChart` supports multiple ranges (e.g. plotting both high and low temperatures), and the `CartesianChart` component needs to know about all of the slices of the dataset you plan to plot (to e.g. determine the total range of the chart).

 :::info
-The `yKeys` prop must point to fields that have `number` values.
+The `yKeys` prop must be keys for fields that have `number` values.
 That is, only `number`s can be used as dependent values for charting purposes.
 :::

 ### `children` (required)